Got bored recently and joined twitter. So far, it is amusing. We’ll see how long that lasts.

 I suspect I am the last one to find out about this site, but it’s still cool.
 Great place to research castles for your fantasy novel, or just daydream about how to spend your hypothetical lottery winnings.

-Also, here’s an interesting study from 2018 of how Lake Powell in Colorado suffers from water management rules that favor keeping Lake Mead (downstream of Lake Powell) filled, and by extension favors the lawns and swimming pools of California, the most populous area supplied by Lake Mead.
+Also, here’s an interesting study from 2018 of how Lake Powell in Colorado suffers from water management rules that favor keeping Lake Mead (downstream of Lake Powell) filled, and by extension favors the lawns, swimming pools and delta smelt of California, the most populous area supplied by Lake Mead.